ibm-cloud-docs/ContinuousDelivery/sonarqube_integration.md

 ## Learn more about SonarQube
 {: #sonarqube-learn-more}

-To learn more about SonarQube, see [Integrate your SonarQube analysis into your toolchain](https://www.ibm.com/blogs/cloud-archive/2017/06/integrate-sonarqube-analysis-into-your-toolchain/){:external}.
+To learn more about SonarQube, see [Integrate your SonarQube analysis into your toolchain](https://www.ibm.com/blogs/cloud-archive/2017/06/integrate-sonarqube-analysis-into-your-toolchain/){: external}.